 If you’re stuck writing an attention-seeking headline, leave this task to the end.
 It’ll come to you after you write the subheadline, CTA and put the rest of the landing page together!

 The famed Dead Rabbit bar in New York uses a captivating headline that’s also a clever pun.
-Not only does it mean asking for a stiff drink, it also refers to the two bartenders delivering the virtual cocktail class.
+Not only does the phrase mean asking for a stiff drink, it also refers to the two bartenders delivering the virtual cocktail class.

-Use an active voice to convey a strong and confident tone.
+The best landing pages use an active voice to convey a strong and confident tone.
 This is where the subject of a sentence performs the verb’s action.
 A passive voice, on the other hand, sees the subject acted on by the verb.
-For example:

 To help you remember how to write in the active voice, think subject → verb → object.